cloud-gov/terraform-provision/terraform/stacks/westa-hub/README.md

 sudo apt-get install -y build-essential zlib1g-dev ruby ruby-dev openssl libxslt1-dev libxml2-dev libssl-dev libreadline-dev libyaml-dev libsqlite3-dev sqlite3

 ```
+If prompted for "Daemons using outdated libraries" tab to "Ok" and hit enter/return
+For the unattended upgrade prompt select the only option (spacebar) and tab to Ok and hit enter/return
+For "Which services should be restarted?" tab to "Ok" and hit enter/return

 To use the aws cli, Configure the aws cli, make `~\.aws\config` look like: